 * Communication is the biggest key to safety.
 Call out and listen to everything that is happening.

 * Lift with your legs in a straight motion.
 Take care of your back now; you'll need it again tomorrow.
-And never hesitate to ask for help with something heavy.
+And never hesitate to ask for help with something heavy or awkward.

 * Our arenas require that HARD HATS be worn by everyone while riggers are in the air.
 They can be provided, but it is advised that you purchase your own at some point so you don't have to share.